KernelWanderers/OCSysInfo/src/uarch/README.md

 This, fellow user, is the bare minimum necessary in order for OCSysInfo to make a _relatively close_ assumption on the codename of the current CPU (Intel & AMD only for now.)

 The JSON files you see here were both manually written according to the following:

 - [Intel CPUID wiki](https://en.wikichip.org/wiki/intel/cpuid)
 - [AMD CPUID wiki](https://en.wikichip.org/wiki/amd/cpuid)

-It is not precise, lacks some codenames, and most certainly not explicitly distinguishable from other codenames. <br />
-As can be seen with the following example for Intel's codenames:
+It is not pin-point precise, but it tries to make sense of it using the iGPU model, in order to match with the possible match of the CPU codename, and/or the stepping value.

 ```
 Kaby Lake
-    ├─ [DT, H, S, X ] <-- Microarchitecture revisions.
+    ├─ [DT, H, S, X ] <-- CPU “core” variants
     │   ├─ Extended Family: 0x0
     │   ├─ Base Family: 0x6
     │   ├─ Extended Model: 0x9